 - The child continues to have a stuffy nose for a long run, which might be due to an allergy or hay fever.

-NASOPHARYNGEAL SUCTIONING (NP) – This is done by a medical professional, a respiratory therapist or a doctor in case of:
+This is done by a medical professional, a respiratory therapist or a doctor if the:

-- The mucus does not release with bulb syringe or nasal aspirator
+- Mucus is not released with bulb syringe or nasal aspirator

-- If the baby is unable to nurse and breathe simultaneously
+- Baby is unable to nurse and breathe simultaneously